DynamoDS/Dynamo/DynamoWIPInstall/readme.txt

 - Python Scripting node – we have integrated a python scripting node into
 - Math, logic and other nodes – many new nodes added to support evaluation,  iteration and looping

-Dynamo For Vasari 3.0 WIP: Integrating Dynamo into Project Vasari and extending Dynamo to support integrated analysis and performance-based design.
+Dynamo For Vasari Beta 1 WIP: Integrating Dynamo into Project Vasari and extending Dynamo to support integrated analysis and performance-based design.